inappstory/android-sdk/README.md

 #### 9) Favorites

-When initializing `InAppStoryManager.Builder()` use the `hasFavorite(true)` property.
+When initializing `AppearanceManager` use the `csHasFavorite(true)` property.
 In the case of customizing the appearance of the list cells through `IStoriesListItem csListItemInterface`, you must also customize the appearance of the favorites cell using the `IGetFavoriteListItem csFavoriteListItemInterface` interface.
 In addition, to interact with the favorites cell, add the `storiesList.setOnFavoriteItemClick(StoriesList.OnFavoriteItemClick callback)` handler.
 When displaying a list of favorites in xml-layout with a list, you must add the `cs_listIsFavorite` attribute.

 #### 10) Opening stories from push notifications